Skip to main content

 Milwaukee County

-Boat anglers targeting Coho reported regularly catching their limit near shore in 30 to 40 feet of water.
-Pier anglers are also having success on Coho.
+Boat anglers targeting Coho are regularly catching their limits, and pier anglers are having success as well.
 Common methods are soaking alewives, using tube jigs with shrimp and casting spoons.

 May 6, 2024: Northern Lake Michigan Fishing Report